bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-A.md

 2. Each autoloadable class MUST belong to one of the base namespaces.

 3. Each base namespace MUST have exactly one corresponding directory in the library.
 This directory MAY be the library root itself.
-The library SHOULD document which base namespace corresponds to which directory.
+The library MUST document which base namespace corresponds to which directory.

+   > *How* this correspondence is documented is up to the developer.
+Valid
+   > examples:
+   >
+   > * end user documentation
+   > * composer.json
+   > * PHP source code

 4. Each autoloadable namespace below a base namespace MUST have exactly one corresponding directory in the library.
 That directory MUST be a subdirectory